 Next Steps

-Consider expanding its functionality by introducing real-time user chat to facilitate instant communication between customers and support agents.
+Consider expanding functionality by introducing real-time user chat to facilitate instant communication between customers and support agents.
 You can also integrate tools like Zapier to automate follow-ups in Slack or Microsoft Teams whenever high-priority tickets come in.
 These additions can streamline your workflow and enhance user satisfaction.

 To ensure your platform scales effectively, focus on monitoring performance and strengthening security.
 Use tools like Google Analytics to track metrics such as active users, screen visits, and ticket trends.
 This data can guide you in scaling and improving the user experience.
 On the security front, enable two-factor authentication (2FA) for all admin accounts and schedule regular security audits to safeguard sensitive customer information.